jmcruz14/jmcruz14/README.md

-👋 Hi, I’m @jmcruz14 / Jay, a recent Industrial Engineering graduate!
+👋 Hi, I’m @jmcruz14 / Jay, a recent Industrial Engineering graduate with eager pursuits in software and web development!
+I also enjoy doses of Python programming in my spare time!

 - 👀 I’m interested in ...
     - Data Science